deathcat05/vineyardinventory/README.md

 The following things are implemented in my database, but not outputting to the webpage:

+(1) The application is only able to be run from localhost.
+Eventually, I'd like to get it hosted on my own server.

-(1) The BoughtRed table is not properly implemented, and the BoughtWhite table is not implemented at all.
+(2) The BoughtRed table is not properly implemented, and the BoughtWhite table is not implemented at all.
 However, it does not take away from the current functionality of the webpage.

-(2) Authentication is not integrated yet.
+(3) Authentication is not integrated yet.